-Here’s a look at what you need to know about genocide, the attempted or intentional destruction of a national, racial, religious, or ethnic group, whether in wartime or peace.
+Here’s a look at genocide, the attempted or intentional destruction of a national, racial, religious or ethnic group, whether in wartime or peace.

-1938-1945 - Nazi Germany, under Adolf Hitler, deems the Jewish population racially inferior and a threat, and kills an estimated six million Jews in Germany, Poland, the Soviet Union, and other areas around Europe during World War II.
+1938-1945 - Nazi Germany, under Adolf Hitler, deems the Jewish population racially inferior and a threat, and kills six million Jewish people in Germany, Poland, the Soviet Union and other areas around Europe during World War II.

 1944 - The term “genocide” is coined by lawyer Raphael Lemkin.

 December 9, 1948 - The United Nations adopts the Convention on the Prevention and Punishment of Genocide.

 January 12, 1951 - The Convention on the Prevention and Punishment of the Crime of Genocide enters into force.
 It is eventually ratified by 142 nations.

 1975-1979 - Khmer Rouge leader Pol Pot’s attempt to turn Cambodia into a Communist peasant farming society leads to the deaths of up to two million people from starvation, forced labor and executions.

 1988 - The Iraqi regime under Saddam Hussein attacks civilians who have remained in “prohibited” areas.
 The attacks include the use of mustard gas and nerve agents and result in the death of an estimated 100,000 Iraqi Kurds.